 The Initial Practicum semester is the entry experience into the undergraduate special education program.
 Students will experience two different full-day, four-week placements in special education programs.
 During weeks when you are not in a school placement, you will be taking introductory special education courses.
 Close relationships with professors and peers and exploration of career goals are an integral part of the Initial Practicum semester.

 A cumulative grade point of 2.75 is required for admission as well as specific course prerequisites (see Eligibility section below).
-Check with your adviser to see if you are ready.
+Check with your advisor to see if you are ready.

 Why Initial Practicum?